pjf/pjf.github.io/ethics/_posts/2014-01-25-how-to-screw-learning-with-one-simple-belief.md

 that results are based on effort see the hard puzzles as something they can *learn* to do, and then they do so¹.

-{% fancybox right /images/ethics/praise-preference.png %}
+{% fancybox right /images/ethics/praise-preference.png "Source: Mueller and Dweck¹" %}

 This is shown really clearly in the second graph.
 Children are asked what type of puzzles they'd like to solve, and are given four options.
 The first three